rmina9474/MVC-FrameWork-Demo/memory-bank/progress.md

 - ✅ Updated orders table structure for better order management

 ## Next Priorities
+1. 🔄 Redesign home page UI with improved aesthetics, spacing, and visual hierarchy
+2. 🔄 Enhance product cards with more refined styling and consistency
-1. 🔄 Modernize shopping cart and checkout process UI
+3. 🔄 Modernize checkout process UI further
-2. 🔄 Complete the product catalog enhancements
+4. 🔄 Complete the product catalog enhancements
-3. 🔄 Implement the advanced search functionality
+5. 🔄 Implement the advanced search functionality
-4. 🔄 Apply consistent UI modernization to other sections of the application
+6. 🔄 Apply consistent UI modernization to other sections of the application
-5. 🔄 Optimize database performance for product queries
+7. 🔄 Optimize database performance for product queries
-6. 🔄 Enhance the Docker deployment process
+8. 🔄 Enhance the Docker deployment process
-7. 🔄 Update README file with latest features and fixes
+9. 🔄 Update README file with latest features and fixes
-8. 🔄 Ensure cross-browser compatibility for CSS effects and animations
+10. 🔄 Ensure cross-browser compatibility for CSS effects and animations

 ## Legend
 - ✅ Complete